-The Nomura Group is exposed to model risk, i.e., risk of financial loss, incorrect decision making, or damage to the firm's credibility arising from model errors or incorrect or inappropriate model application
+The Nomura Group is exposed to model risk, i.e., risk of financial loss, incorrect decision making, or damage to its credibility arising from model errors or incorrect or inappropriate model application

-Models are widely used by the Nomura Group for various purposes including valuation of low liquidity derivative transactions or estimation of credit worthiness of obligors.
+The Nomura Group widely uses models for various purposes including the valuation of illiquid derivative transactions or the estimation of the credit worthiness of certain counterparties.
 However, models are never perfect, and their use subjects the Nomura Group to model risk.
-Model errors or incorrect or inappropriate model applications could lead to incorrect decision making, financial losses or damage to the firm's credibility.
+Model errors or incorrect or inappropriate model applications could lead to incorrect decision making, financial losses or damage to the Nomura Group's credibility.

-Environmental, Social and Governance factors including climate change and broader associated policy changes in each jurisdiction could adversely affect the Nomura Group's business
+Sustainability factors including climate change and broader associated policy changes in each jurisdiction could adversely affect the Nomura Group's business

-Increasing attention to the management of Environmental, Social and Governance (ESG) factors in the business makes it imperative that the Nomura Group continues to develop its policies and capabilities in these areas, and the Nomura Group acts responsibly toward its stakeholders including its shareholders, clients and society at large.
-Amid rapidly changing circumstances around ESG, lack of sufficient focus on ESG matters such as the environment or human rights may impede the Nomura Group's ability to maintain a sustainable business model and support clients facing trends such as the transition to the low carbon economy or other ESG-related initiatives, and, may also adversely affect its reputation, results of operations and financial condition.
+Increasing attention to the management of sustainability matters such as decarbonisation, enhancement of corporate governance, and the resolution of social issues in the Nomura Group's business makes it imperative that the Nomura Group continues to develop its policies and capabilities in these areas, and the Nomura Group acts responsibly toward its stakeholders including its shareholders, clients and society at large.
+Amid rapidly changing circumstances around sustainability, lack of sufficient focus on sustainability matters such as the environment or human rights may impede the Nomura Group's ability to support clients facing trends such as the just transition to the low carbon economy or other sustainability-related initiatives, and, may also adversely affect its reputation, results of operations and financial condition.
 Reputational risks also include the risk associated with over-stating Nomura Group's credentials, or not delivering on commitments it has made (also known as "greenwashing").